-MORPHOLEX lists all the regular inflectional + derivational affixes in the families of a text or word list according to
+MORPHOLEX lists and calculates the proportions of all the regular inflectional + derivational affixes in a text or word list according to

 95% 98% 99.1%.